Non-Hermitian second-order topological superconductors: Majorana Corner Modes and skin effect

-The eigenenergies of the topological edge modes are shown as red and blue dots in Fig.~\ref{fig_edge}(a).
-The corresponding probability distributions of the topological edge modes are represented by the same colors in Fig.~\ref{fig_edge}(b).
+The eigenenergies of the particles and holes of topological edge modes are shown as red and blue dots in Fig.~\ref{fig_edge}(a).
+The corresponding summed probability distributions of the topological edge modes are represented by the same colors in Fig.~\ref{fig_edge}(b).
 Different from the Hermitian case, the topological edge modes of corresponding particles and holes are localized at opposite corners of the lattice, showing that $Z_2$ skin-topological effect depends on the particle and hole degrees of freedom and is protected by the PHS.
 The $Z_2$ skin-topological modes are induced by the interplay between the topological edge modes and the $Z_2$ skin effect.
+To analyze their distribution behavior, we introduce the mean inverse participation ratio ($MIPR$) of topological edge modes, which was defined by $MIPR=\frac{1}{N_L}\sum_{n=1}^{N_{L}}(\sum_{m}\abs{\psi_n^m}^4)/(\sum_{m}\abs{\psi_n^m}^2)^2$, where $N_L$ represents the number of the topological edge modes and $\psi_{n}^{m}$ denotes the density distribution of $n$th topological edge mode at site $m$.
+The size scaling of the $MIPR$ for the non-Hermitian system is shown in the inset of Fig.~\ref{fig_edge}(b).
+The $MIPR$ of the topological edge modes is inversely proportional to the size of the lattice ($L_{xy}=L^2$) and approaches a nonzero value in the thermodynamic limit, which indicates these modes will accumulate at corners of the lattice and is essentially different from the Hermitian case ($\lim_{L\rightarrow\infty} MIPR = 0$).
 The eigenenergies of the MCMs are depicted in Fig.~\ref{fig_edge}(c), revealing four MCMs (marked in blue) with pure imaginary energies and four MZMs (marked in red).
 The corresponding probability distributions are shown in Fig.~\ref{fig_edge}(d), revealing that the eight MCMs are sharply localized at the four corners of the square lattice.
 Consequently, the 2D non-Hermitian superconductor is a NHSOTSC.
-Notably, the four MZMs are localized at the two corners as the bulk states, i.e., the left-down and right-up corners, which were marked with red in Fig.~\ref{fig_edge}(d).
+Notably, the four MZMs are localized at the same two corners as the bulk states, i.e., the left-down and right-up corners, which were marked in red in Fig.~\ref{fig_edge}(d).
 The MCMs with pure imaginary eigenenergies are localized at the other two corners, which are marked in blue.